Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Like Buddha’s Palm, it stars Alex Man and features visual effects aplenty.
 Like The Battle Wizard, it is an adaptation of a Louis Cha Wuxia novel, this time being Heavenly Sword and Dragon Sabre.

-In essence, The Hidden Power of the Dragon Sabre begins like a standard Wuxia movie but gets increasingly bizarre, to say the least.
-By the midpoint, the story is far more a twisty, outlandish magical fantasy rather than a Wuxia one.
+In essence, The Hidden Power of the Dragon Sabre begins like a standard Wuxia adventure but gets increasingly bizarre, to say the least.
+By the midpoint, the story is also far more a twisty, outlandish magical fantasy rather than a Wuxia one.
 Even the flavor of Louis Cha’s novel is largely abandoned.

 When watching, do try not to be too creeped out by this showy transformation.